HtetAungShine-NineComplex/FishyGame/Readme.md

 2. **Clear Separation**: Easy to identify single-player vs multiplayer logic
 3. **Security**: Multiplayer mode ensures server-side validation and fairness
 4. **Flexibility**: Can switch between modes by changing a single boolean flag
+5. **New Features**: Free spins and jackpot work seamlessly in both modes
+6. **Visual Polish**: Payline animations work consistently across all modes

-This architecture allows the slot machine to function both as a standalone offline game and as a server-connected multiplayer experience with minimal code duplication.
+This architecture allows the slot machine to function both as a standalone offline game and as a server-connected multiplayer experience with minimal code duplication, now enhanced with engaging player retention features.